wigging/pythonic/README.md

 ## Contributing

 If you have questions or find errors in the code examples then please submit an issue.
-Pull requests for new code examples are not accepted because this repository is for my own personal notes.
+Pull requests for new code examples are not accepted because this repository is for my personal notes.
 However, pull requests to fix errors in existing code are welcome.

 ## Support